Zaid-Ajaj/the-elmish-book/chapters/commands/xhr-elmish.md

 ### Composability problems with `httpRequest`

 In the section, we have seen how easy it is to use `XMLHttpRequest` in Elmish applications using the custom command `httpRequest` but it has one big problem which is that it does not compose: if you had to make multiple HTTP requests where each request has to be issued separately via a command, it would unnecessarily blow up the code with noise and your update function would be really hard to read.
-One could implement yet another custom command that issues multiple HTTP requests and lets you handle multipe responses (feel free to implement it by making a monadic `cmd` computation expression) but there is a much better approach that lets issue multiple requests and manipulate their responses easily with a single command which implements an asynchronous function:
+One could implement yet another custom command that issues multiple HTTP requests and lets you handle multiple responses (feel free to implement it by making a monadic `cmd` computation expression) but there is a much better approach that lets issue multiple requests and manipulate their responses easily with a single command which implements an asynchronous function:
 ```fsharp
 type httpRequest : Request -> Async<Response>
 ```